The hidden benefit of being overwhelmed with work

 Or you could say that having too much on your plate is the *price* you pay for fulfilling that need - either way.

-– some go through cycles of burnout and extensive vacations to recover, promising themselves they’ll slow down as soon as this big project is finished… but then jump onto the next one right away
+– they go through cycles of burnout and extensive vacations to recover, promising themselves they’ll slow down as soon as this big project is finished… but then jump onto the next one right away

 – some bitterly complain about others’ inefficiency or incompetence (“If I don’t do it myself, it won’t get done!”)